srg-bnd/planner/README.md

-# Planning system — Super Plan
+# Planning system — Xaoc
 Every business or activity has processes that must be planned.

 Super Plan provides the following features: